dataloop-ai/AutoML/README.md

 For example "model_priority_space": [2, 9, 10] indicates a very light but low accuracy model

-**task** - i.e. detection vs classification vs instance segmentation
+**task** - i.e. detection vs classification vs instance segmentation (we currently only support detection)

 **data** - This is an example of how to run on a Coco styled dataset.